Celebrate Twelfth Night - Pensacola's Mardi Gras Kickoff Celebration

-The Pensacola Mardi Gras Kick-Off Celebration has been described as a "parade in reverse."
-Parked floats will line Palafox Place and Government Street starting at 5 p.m., while revelers parade among the floats that will serve as each krewe's home base for the night.
+The Pensacola Mardi Gras Kick-Off Celebration has been described as a "static parade" Parked floats will line Palafox Place and Government Street starting at 5 p.m., while revelers parade among the floats that will serve as each krewe's home base for the night.

 If you don't know, a Mardi Gras krewe is a social and/or service organization formed to celebrate the season.
 Pensacola has more than 80 known krewes of varying size and membership demographics, and anyone can start their own krewe.

-During the evening, the stationary floats will be visited by a second line procession -- a traditional New Orleans-style foot parade led by a brass band and followed by casual revelers.
-At the head of the second line, "Town Crier" T. Bubba Bechtol presents a proclamation to each krewe, and Father Nicholas Schumm of St. Thomas More Parish blesses each krewe and their vessel with a few words and a splash of Holy Water.
+During the evening, the stationary floats will be visited by a second-line procession -- a traditional New Orleans-style foot parade led by a brass band and followed by casual revelers.
+At the head of the second line, a priest along with local dignitaries and governmental officials bless the floats and presents each Krewe with a customary certificate recognizing their commitment to the Mardi Gras season.

 King Cake is another Mardi Gras tradition.
 It is a sweet brioche, glazed and topped with green, gold and purple colored sugar -- the colors of the Mardi Gras season.
 Traditionally, somewhere in the cake, a tiny plastic baby is hidden, and its significance for the finder has different meanings, depending on whom you ask.
 Some say the baby brings luck and prosperity to the finder; others say the finder becomes the king or queen of the evening; and still others say the finder is responsible for purchasing the next King Cake or throwing the next Mardi Gras party.